Sebastián Porto: 250cc, (1995-2006)

-He moved to the Repsol Aprilia team in 2004 and was championship runner-up, winning five Grands Prix and taking ten podium positions in total.
+Porto moved to the Repsol Aprilia team in 2004 and was championship runner-up, winning five Grands Prix and taking ten podium positions in total.
 In the 2005 season he claimed the Dutch TT at Assen and also finished second in the Australian Grand Prix, before the Repsol team moved to Honda bikes for 2006.

-Rather than the expected switch to MotoGP after the 2006 season, he surprised everyone with the news of his retirement from motorcycle competition, claiming he had a hard time adjusting to the 250cc Honda bike, and that he was no longer enjoying his work.
+Rather than the expected switch to MotoGP after the 2006 season, Porto surprised everyone with the news of his retirement from motorcycle competition, claiming he had a hard time adjusting to the 250cc Honda bike, and that he was no longer enjoying his work.
 He returned to racing in late 2013.

 2014, Wildcard Comeback on Moto2

-Porto make one-off wildcard appearance at newly Termas Rio Hondo Grand Prix entered by Argentina TSR Motorsport riding a Kalex bikes, He finish the race in 23rd place after starting from 32nd on the grid.
+Porto made a one-off wildcard appearance at the Termas Río Hondo Grand Prix entered by Argentina TSR Motorsport riding a Kalex bikes, He finished the race in 23rd place after starting from 32nd on the grid.

 Titles and achievements

 Being the most visible exponent of motorcycling in Argentina, he has received all 12 Argentine Olimpia Awards for that sport between 1994 and 2005.